Al Qaeda-linked rebels bomb Syrian defense minister's town

 Shi‘ite groups such as Lebanon’s Hezbollah are helping Assad.
 But some Sunnis, such as Freij, continue to back Assad.

-Abdelrahman said the attack by the suicide bombers, who detonated their explosives-rigged cars, sparked clashes around Rahjan between the army and rebels that raged until dawn on Tuesday.
+Abdelrahman said the attack by the suicide bomber, who blew himself up in an explosives-rigged car, sparked clashes around Rahjan between the army and rebels that raged until dawn on Tuesday.
 Five Nusra fighters and were killed as were three combatants from other rebel groups, he said.

-The Saudi suicide bomber who died in the attack, Turki al-Ashaari, was well known by Islamists on social media websites.

-His last post on his Twitter account cited “the last chapter of my life” and linked to two statements, with messages to his family, al Qaeda leaders and his fellow fighters.

 Reporting by Erika Solomon; Editing by Mark Heinrich